MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/connecting-clients-to-game-servers.md

 ## Enabling TCP/UDP ports for game servers

-The port requirements provided through **Game Manager** or the **Entity API *CreateBuild*** enables **Game Clients** to contact the virtual machine.
+The port requirements provided through **Game Manager** or the **Entity API *CreateBuild*** enables game clients to contact the virtual machine.
 It also configures the firewall on the resident operating system to enable network traffic on the ports you specify.